learn-co-students/dumbo-web-060319/08-intro-activerecord/README.md

 Allows a class to "inherit" from another class.
 Sharing methods with another class.

+### Mass Assignment
+Utilizing self.send to instantiate instances with hashes

 ### Rake and File Structure

 - Rake